visit-dav/visit/src/doc/dev_manual/pr_review.rst

 Overview
 --------

 The Pull Request (PR) is a mechanism that allows other developers on the team to review your work before merging your branch into develop.
 It is extremely useful for preventing bugs, enforcing coding practicing, and ensuring changes are consistent with VisIt's overall vision.
-Although a review does slow down the developmenet process, there are several policies we put into place to ensure a review is completed in a timely manner, and the benefits of a review outweight the additional development time.
+Although a review does slow down the developmenet process, there are several policies we put into place to ensure a review is completed in a timely manner, and the benefits of a review outweigh the added time.

 Checklist
 ---------

 In the course of reviewing a PR, you should use the following as a checklist for things to look for.
-This is the same checklist as the one in the template, but the developer may delete items from the list.
+This is the same checklist as the one in the template, but the developer may delete items from the list, so we've provided it here as well.
 You should verify that any deleted items are rightfully so.

 * My code follows the style guidelines of this project
 * I have performed a self-review of my own code